-Perhaps there is a glimmer of hope.
+Perhaps there is a glimmer of hope, which I’ll share later.
 But first, let’s learn some interesting facts about this little-known animal.

 Fascinating Pangolin Facts